0xr001/TryHackMe-Walkthrough/Phishing-Emails-1/README.md

 #### If You Want to Do It With Terminal

-Step: 1 - first remove the file header and and futter as shown in above images using your favorite command line text editor, for me it did it with `vim`.
+Step: 1 - first remove the file header and and footer as shown in above images using your favorite command-line text-editor, for me it did it with `vim`.
 ```bash
 ~$ vim email2.txt
 ```
-Step: 2 - decode it with bewlow command pipe it in `output.pdf` file.
+Step: 2 - decode it with below command pipe it in `output.pdf` file.
 ```bash
 ~$ cat email2.txt | base64 -d > output.pdf
 ```